benjie/ec2-prune-snapshots/README.md

  * Handle multiple snapshots per day (by deleting all but the most recent snapshot per volume per day, excluding the last [3] days)
  * Configurable on the command line (see below)
  * Uses the official AWS PHP SDK
+ * Uses the UTC timezone, just like AWS, so SHOULD be consistent wherever you run it.

 ## Installing